A Bus is a polyline object that represents a multi-wire connection and is an electrical design primitive.

 Electrical Object Hotspot snapping is configurable in the General section of the Properties panel when in schematic Document Options mode.

-The graphical editing method allows a placed Bus object to be selected directly in the workspace and its size and/or shape graphically changed.
+The graphical editing method allows a placed Bus object to be selected directly in the design space and its size and/or shape graphically changed.

 When a Bus object is selected, the following editing handles are available:

 With the Bus selected, click on a segment to individually select that segment.
 This Bus 'sub-selection' is distinguished by the associated editing handles becoming red in color.

 The associated vertices for the segment can then be edited directly using the SCH List panel, with any changes appearing immediately on the schematic.

 The following methods of non-graphical editing are available.

 Panel page: Bus Properties

 This method of editing uses the associated Bus dialog and Properties panel mode to modify the properties of a Bus object.